Do You Buy or Sell First?

 TIP: If you do make an offer, protect yourself by making it conditional on the sale of your current home.

 Keep in mind that adding this condition to your offer may make it less attractive to the seller.
 But, it gives you the option to back out if things don’t end up working out on all levels.

 By doing so, it can help you to purchase the home that is ideal for you.
-Without making a decision under pressure or in a rush and could end up resulting in a buyer’s remorse.
+Without deciding on pressure or in a rush and could end up resulting in buyer’s remorse.

 If the purchase of your new home closes first, you might need something called “bridge financing” to cover the down payment and other closing costs until the sale of your current home closes.